 My cousin, who lived in China for 5 years, calls this a “China day” I call it a “Freaking crazy China week.”

 Today there is no water in the apartment.
-On the brighter side, I don’t have diarrhea.
+On a much brighter note, I don’t have diarrhea.
 And the adventure continues…